th2-net/th2-codec-sailfish/README.md

 The filtering can also be applied for pins with  `subscribe` attribute.

 ## Release notes

++ 2.6.1
+  + Add notify about ErrorMessage via a failed event

 + 2.6.0
   + Validates configured dictionaries during initialization